zzb5233/tutorials/vm-ubuntu-24.04/README.md

 ## GUI settings that you will likely wish to change

+By default when creating a VM with these instructions, the GUI desktop installed is called [LXQt](https://lxqt-project.org).
+The instructions below are some modifications of settings that you may find useful in changing the appearance of icons and the desktop background.

+If you are more familiar with the default Ubuntu Linux [GNOME desktop](https://www.gnome.org), you can install it with instructions in the next section.

 + Log in as user p4 (password p4)
 + Start menu -> Preferences -> LXQt settings -> Monitor settings
   + Change resolution from initial 800x600 to 1024x768.
 Apply the changes.